 This approach to teaching mathematics began as a way to raise student achievement for students in South Auckland Schools, and its success has been so pronounced that is has branched out to other parts of New Zealand and other countries in the world.

 Literacy (reading, writing, oral and visual language) is also given priority in class programmes, consistent with our school belief of ‘Excellence in Literacy and Numeracy.’
 Teachers assess children’s learning needs using a range of assessment tools and monitor progress against national levels of achievement.
 Needs based group teaching is a mandatory component of numeracy and literacy teaching in all classes.
 Learning is scaffolded to assist children to meet their goals.
 Teaching programmes are well resourced with materials to motivate, engage and challenge children.

 Inquiry/ Action Learning/ Problem Based Learning

-The Waitākiri Curriculum will encourage children to explore their questions within the defined concept, develop new knowledge and understandings through this process and wherever possible take some action.
+The Waitākiri Curriculum encourages children to explore their questions within the defined concept, develop new knowledge and understandings through this process and wherever possible take some action.
 This process is the common theme within the three approaches above (inquiry, action learning, problem based learning).
-Both Windsor and Burwood have used this method of unpacking the curriculum for some years.

 Reporting to parents